yuanqing/cuba/README.md

 ### Querying private spreadsheets

-In Node, we can also run queries on a spreadsheet that does not have link-sharing enabled:
+In Node, we can also run queries on private spreadsheets that do not have link-sharing enabled:

 <details>
 <summary><strong>1.
 Create a Service Account on the Google API Console.</strong></summary>